soalaksks/moe-canberrasec/pages/2025 Secondary One Registration.md

 <p></p>
 <p><strong><u>3.</u></strong><u>&nbsp;</u><strong><u>MOE Financial Assistance Scheme (MOE FAS) Application</u></strong>
 </p>
-<p>Students whose MOE FAS application was approved before 16 December 2023
+<p>Students whose MOE FAS application was approved before 16 December 2024
-by their primary schools will receive a notification from us through Parents Gateway by 26th December 2023.
-You <strong>need not</strong> order the books and uniforms online.&nbsp;</p>
+by their primary schools will receive a notification from us through Parents Gateway by 26<sup>th</sup> December 2024.</p>
-<p>You and your child must report to the General Office at the assigned timing
+<p>You <strong>need not</strong> order the books and uniforms online.
+You and
-(refer to Table 1) before going to the bookshop to collect the books and uniforms.&nbsp;You may contact the General Office at 6758 5070 if you do not receive the Parents Gateway notification by the evening of 26th December 2023.</p>
+your child must report to the General Office at the assigned timing (refer to Table 1) for administrative purposes before going to the bookshop to collect the books and uniforms.
+You may contact the General Office at 6758 5070 if you do not receive the Parents Gateway notification by the evening of 26<sup>th</sup> December 2024.</p>
 <p>For students who have yet to apply for MOE FAS and wish to do so, you
 may obtain a copy of the application form from the General Office.
 Upon completion, please submit the application form and the required supporting